Yogesh-mdm/Payment_Reconciliation/README.md

 ---

-### Type 4 — Refund Not Reflected in Ledger
-The processor recorded a refund but the ledger has no corresponding entry.

-**What this means operationally:** A customer was refunded but the internal books don't reflect it.
-This overstates revenue and will cause end-of-month reconciliation to fail.

-**What a finance team should do:** Post the refund entry to the ledger immediately and audit the refund pipeline for similar gaps.

----

 ## Key Design Decision — Semantic Drift

 The processor and ledger use different labels for the same transaction state: